leywon/pigeon/README.md

 # The 🕊️ Pigeon 🕊️  Project
-A simple C++ Unix Socket Netowork library.
+A simple C++ Unix Socket Network library.
 >"Pigeon library, network made easy!"

 ## About this software